FluentLenium/FluentLenium/README.markdown

 ###  Selector
 #### Default Selector
-You can use CSS1, CSS2 and CSS3 selector with the same restrictions as in Selenium.
+You can use CSS1, CSS2 and CSS3 selectors with the same restrictions as in Selenium.

-If you want to find the list of elements which have
+If you want to find the list of elements which have :

   - the `id` "title" : `find("#title")`
   - the `class` name "small" : `find(".small")`